 Git Architecture

-Most of the version control systems have a two-tier architecture.
-However, Git has a layer more, making it a three-tier architecture.
+Most of the version control systems will work based on two-tier architecture.
+However, what makes Git unique is that Git has an extra layer making it a three tier architecture.
 But, why are there three layers of Git?
 Let’s find out.

 The three layers are: